Join our newsletter

 in conversation with Keegan Brady

-Samuel R. Delany is of one of America’s literary titans.
-The eighty-one-year old writer has penned over thirty-five books across a spectrum of genres, ranging from science fiction, essays, autobiography, and social criticism to short stories, and has been the recipient of four Nebula Awards, two Hugo Awards, the Nicolas Guillén Award for philosophical fiction.
+Samuel R. Delany is one of America’s literary titans.
+The eighty-one-year old writer has penned over thirty-five books across a spectrum of genres, ranging from science fiction, essays, autobiography, and social criticism to short stories, and has been the recipient of four Nebula Awards, two Hugo Awards, and the Nicolas Guillén Award for philosophical fiction.
 He was inducted into the Science Fiction Hall of Fame in 2002.
 Alongside his immense literary feats, Delany also taught literature and creative writing at the University of Massachusetts and Temple University for forty years, and retired in 2015.
-A writer’s writer, his elegantly subversive work often attends to those existing outside the ivory towers of societal acceptability, cast off as material excess by the powers that be.
-Replete with brilliant imagery and a rigorous precision in the construction of language, Delany’s work—whether oriented around the fictional interstellar class wars of Babel-17 or the gay cruising spots of the (now-defunct) Times Square porn theaters—continually deals out keen social observations, illuminating the fractals of prejudices and puritanical moralism of our daily lives and urban environments.
+A writer’s writer, his elegantly subversive work often attends to those who exist outside the ivory towers of societal acceptability, cast off as material excess by the powers that be.
+Replete with brilliant imagery and a rigorous precision in the construction of language, Delany’s work—whether oriented around the fictional interstellar class wars of Babel-17 or the gay cruising spots of the (now-defunct) Times Square porn theaters—continually deals out keen social observations, illuminating the prejudice and puritanical moralism of our daily lives and urban environments.
 Delany has been deeply formative to my thinking and writing, and it was thrilling to learn more about his creative output and input.
 The interview took place via email from August to October 2023.

 KB